SFPC/sfpc.github.io/darkmatters-spring2020.md

 ### Is this the right class for me?

 If this sounds like you, then YES!
-* If you are a coder/tech worker and you want to think more critically about the impact of coding socially and economically, or if you are not a coder/tech worker but you want a deeper understanding of how code affects everything around us, then yes!
+* If you are a coder or tech worker and you want to think more critically about the social and economic impact of computers.
+* If you are NOT a coder or tech worker but you want a deeper understanding of how code affects everything around us.
+* If you are a fan of The Matrix (1999).

 If this sounds like you, then this class may not be for you:
-* If you want to learn to code or hone your computer skills then this may not be for you!
+* If you want to learn to code or hone your computer skills.
+* If you think Adam Smith was onto something.
+* If you think the cloud is in the sky.

 | ![Final project from Neta Bomani displayed at student showcase](/static/img/darkmatters/darkmatters4.jpg) |
 |:--:|